webplatform/docs-wpd/CSS_property_guide/supporting_new_contributors/index.md

 ===Ambassadors===
-When a new contributor volunteers:
+When a new contributor volunteers, assign an ambassador who:

-Assign an ambassador who
 * provides a warm welcome
 * offer to walk them through getting registered and picking a property.
 * let the know about channels of communication